thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 ### Alternative implementations

-1. Apply verification and enforcement logic in Querier instead of Query Frontend.
+1. Apply verification and enforcement logic in the Query Frontend instead of Querier.

-It initially seems like a better idea, but we might still want some components to skip the tenant label verification, like the Ruler.
-Plus on big queries where the Query Frontend splits them into multiple smaller queries there would be a lot of extra work done to verify and enforce the tenant label in each one of them.
+The Query Frontend is an optional component on any Thanos deployment, while the Querier is always present.
+Plus, there might be deployments with multiple Querier layers where one or more might need to apply tenant verification and enforcement.
+On top of this, doing it in the Querier supports future work on using the

 ### Alternative solutions